DistantEye/PDF_Book/README.md

 * Tab names can be renamed to whatever you like

-* Everything that can be remembered between tab switches is:
+* Everything that can be remembered between tab switches is remembered:
 	* Page number
 	* Zoom size
 	* Exact position of scrollbar